top of page

 If your priority is lifestyle first, the seafront and select prime residential pockets usually stand out.
 They deliver immediacy, experience and strong personal use value, even if the entry price is higher.

-If your priority is future upside, growth areas around Larnaca can be compelling, provided the project quality is strong and the wider location fundamentals are credible.
+If your priority is future upside, growth areas around Larnaca, particularly Pyla and the Oroklini/Livadia corridor, can be compelling, provided the project quality is strong and the wider location fundamentals are credible.
 This approach requires patience and a clearer tolerance for market timing.

 If your priority is low-friction ownership, the best area is often the one paired with the best delivery and management structure.
 A strong postcode helps, but a well-run asset in a good location will usually outperform a poorly managed asset in a headline location.